Speaking out makes me feel that I have value, and something to add to the world.

 Caring for others starts with caring for yourself.
 There’s not enough hours in the day to do the service work, to educate your community, and to fix all the systems that are broken that are inherently doing harm to prostituted or trafficked women.
 And at some point I have to dedicate some time for myself.
 If I’m not well, I can’t help anybody.

-Nikki is the founder and director of Living in Freedom Together (LIFT), a survivor led agency dedicated to supporting survivors of CSE and trafficking.
-Nikki is also the Sex Trafficking Outreach specialist and Survivor Support person at Pathways for Change, for the city of Worcester.
+Nikki is the founder and director of Living in Freedom Together (LIFT), a survivor led agency dedicated to supporting survivors of CSE and trafficking in Worcester, MA.